On the composable security of weak coin flipping: Introduction

 \subsection{Contributions}

-Our contributions encompass two negative theorems and one positive theorem.
-In Theorem~\ref{thm:wcf-not}, we demonstrate the impossibility of constructing a typical black-box WCF resource analogous to the widely-used SCF resource~\cite{demay2013unfair} (see Definition~\ref{def:wcf-res}) from noiseless communication channel in AC framework.
-This WCF resource generates a random bit for both parties, allowing the cheating party to learn the bit in advance and bias it towards their preferred direction.
+Our main contributions encompass two negative theorems and one positive theorem.
+In \Cref{thm:wcf-not}, we demonstrate the impossibility of constructing a typical WCF resource (see \Cref{def:wcf-res}) analogous to the widely-used SCF resource~\cite{demay2013unfair} from noiseless communication channels in the AC framework.
+Generally speaking, a resource is the abstraction of certain cryptographic functionality (see Section~\ref{sec:acf}).
+This WCF resource generates a random bit for both parties, allowing the cheating party to learn the bit in advance and bias it towards their preferred choice.
 It was shown that the widely-used SCF resource cannot be achieved in the AC framework~\cite{vilasini2019composable}, but the result for the similar WCF resource remains unknown until this work.
-We state Theorem~\ref{thm:wcf-not} here informally.
+We state \Cref{thm:wcf-not} here informally.

-\begin{informaltheorem}[Informal] The typical black-box WCF resource with composable security cannot be constructed from noiseless communication channels in the AC framework. \end{informaltheorem}
+\begin{informaltheorem}[Informal] The typical WCF resource in \Cref{def:wcf-res} with composable security cannot be constructed from noiseless communication channels in the AC framework. \end{informaltheorem}

-To prove Theorem~\ref{thm:wcf-not}, we show that WCF protocols using noiseless communication channels are vulnerable to the man-in-the-middle attack when composed in parallel.
-As a result, the typical black-box WCF resource cannot be constructed by any WCF protocol from noiseless communication channels in the AC framework.
+To prove \Cref{thm:wcf-not}, we show that WCF protocols using noiseless communication channels are vulnerable to the man-in-the-middle attack when composed in parallel.
+As a result, the typical WCF resource cannot be constructed by any WCF protocol from noiseless communication channels in the AC framework.

-Theorem~\ref{thm:wcf-not} shows the impossibility of the typical black-box WCF resource in the AC framework.
-However, we can still define an alternative WCF resource at the cost of increasing the interaction complexity.
-Nevertheless, such an alternative WCF resource that can be constructed from noiseless communication channel must be extremely complicated in terms of its interaction complexity, as is shown in Theorem~\ref{thm:general}.
-Replacing an actual protocol with an ideal resource is intended to simplify the analysis; therefore, it is meaningless to study such an alternative WCF resource.
-Here is the informal statement of Theorem~\ref{thm:general}. \begin{informaltheorem}[Informal] An alternative WCF resource with composable security constructed from noiseless communication channels in the AC framework cannot be a black-box resource with a low interaction complexity. \end{informaltheorem}
+While \Cref{thm:wcf-not} shows the impossibility of the typical WCF resource in the AC framework, we can still define an alternative WCF resource at the cost of increasing the interaction complexity.
+Nevertheless, such an alternative WCF resource that can be constructed from noiseless communication channels must be extremely complicated in terms of its interaction complexity, as is shown in \Cref{thm:general}.
+Replacing an actual protocol with an ideal resource intends to simplify the analysis; therefore, it is meaningless to study such an alternative WCF resource.
+Here is the informal statement of \Cref{thm:general}. \begin{informaltheorem}[Informal] Any WCF resource with composable security constructed from noiseless communication channels in the AC framework must have high interaction complexity. \end{informaltheorem}